Run Python code in Azure Machine Learning designer

 Drag and drop the component onto the pipeline canvas.

 This article uses the sample dataset, Automobile price data (Raw).

 Drag and drop your dataset to the pipeline canvas.

-Connect the output port of the dataset to the top-left input port of the Execute Python Script module.
+Connect the output port of the dataset to the top-left input port of the Execute Python Script component.
 The designer exposes the input as a parameter to the entry point script.